 DMH and its state hospitals are responsible for the execution of the laws relating to the care and custody of mentally disordered persons.
 The proposed regulations are necessary to effectuate the statutes relating to such care and custody of mentally disordered persons, as well as to clearly set forth in regulations the necessary legal requirements in order to ensure that DMH will not be hampered in its ability to carry out its responsibilities, and to ensure that the individual patients' and the public's safety and security will not be compromised by underground regulations challenges that have occurred and will continue to occur.
-The proposed regulations address the important safety and security topics of visitation of individual patients, state mental hospital police services, offsite transportation, complains against hospital policy officers, counting of individual patients.
+The proposed regulations address the important safety and security topics of visitation of individual patients, state mental hospital police services, offsite transportation, complains against hospital policy officers, counting of individual patients, contraband electronic devices and interment of unclaimed deceased individual patients.
 These emergency regulations also address the individual patients' well being issues regarding mail and packages, spending limits, patient's rights complaints, and in house hearing procedures regarding medication of mentally disordered offenders.